Projection mapping: Productions

+Art

+Visual artists also use projection mapping for creative expression, sometimes to enhance existing creative media such as painting and drawing.
 Artists may use it as an avant garde form of expression as it is new technology that can turn their creative ideas into 3D projections, connecting with audiences in a new way.
 Video projections have appeared in urban centres such as New York City and London, where artists have used guerilla projections in public without any necessary approval.
 This way, artists can show their work in any location as anything and anywhere can be a canvas.
+Nearly 100 projectors, supplied by AV rental company Rentex for the 2025 Digital Graffiti Festival in Florida, were used by artists to project digital installations across nearly a mile of outdoor architecture.
+In France, Rencontres Audiovisuelles launched the Video Mapping Festival in 2018.
+Dedicated to projection mapping, the festival takes place in Lille and other cities across the Hauts-de-France region.

 Often people also use it as a means of activism; the group Occupy Wall Street used it to project onto the Verizon Wireless building in New York City as a means to visually spread the word that Occupy Wall Street is still alive.
 The Japanese theatre play Mysteries of Yoshitsune I&II (2012–14) by Gackt is notable for the first major use of projection mapping in Japanese theatre stage play.

 Projection mapping is frequently used by Walt Disney Imagineering and Walt Disney Creative Entertainment in the Disney Parks.
 Examples include The Magic, the Memories and You, Disney Dreams!, Celebrate the Magic, Once Upon a Time, Disneyland Forever, Halloween Screams, Believe...
 In Holiday Magic, Remember...
 Dreams Come True, Happily Ever After and most recently Sunset Seasons Greetings at Disney's Hollywood Studios.

 When Paul Oakenfold became the first DJ to perform live at Stonehenge, projection mapping was used to transform the prehistoric monument into a spectacular light show.
 To avoid damage to the ancient stones, only 50 of Oakenfold's close friends were invited, and were required to wear noise-cancelling headphones to hear the music above the nearby A303 road.